DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ### Data format

 MTSS works only with `txt` file format.

-Depending on the chosen task, the input files must be adequately formatted.
+The data file muste be adequayely formatted depending on the type of task to perform.

+**_CLASSIFICATION_**

+For this task, MTSS provides three different type of reading mode:

+1. read-mode=0: It's possible to feed MTSS with two files, (DATA, LABEL).
+The DATA file must be formatted as a *T\*D* data matrix, where each row must contains the dimensional values of the MTS at time instant *t* (in this case, the MTS are appended in the file), while the LABEL file just contains the integer class label.
+(A template file is placed in the data/classification/rm_0)

+2. read-mode=1: It's possible to feed MTSS with *N files*, where each of them is formatted as a *N\*T* data matrix, where each of the *N* rows must contain in the first position the integer class label and then the *T-1* values of the MTS.
+(A template file is placed in the data/classification/rm_1).

+3. read-mode=2: It's possible to feed MTSS with a TRAINIG SET and a TESTING SET file.
+Both the file must be formatted as *D\*T* data matrix, where each d-th row must contains the MTS values.
+(Also in this case, the MTS are appended in the file).
+(A template file is placed in the data/classification/rm_2).

-**NOTE:** The implementation presented here assume that any comparison among two MTS has the same length.
+**NOTE:** The MTSS implementation presented here assume that all the MTS have the same time length.

 ## Tests